chuckcscccl/rustlr/chapterfs.md

 #### Injection of Top Level Code

-A grammar can contain lines that begin with '!' will be injected verbatim into the generated parser.
+A line that begin with '!' will be injected verbatim into the generated parser.
 Such lines will always be injected towards the beginning of the code regardless of where they appear in the grammar.
 Typically, these lines will specify additional modules to open, such as